pykhaz/khcolors/README.md

 All the colours containing the name given as the parameter, the base colour, are printed in the terminal, and user is asked to choose one.
 After confirming the choice, the colour name, or rgb triplet, are copied to clipboard and a confirmation message is displayed.

-*`khcolors` usage example -- simple:*

-If the name of a palette is given as a parameter (currently two palettes are available: `base` and `base-dark`), the colours in the palette are displayed in the terminal and the user is asked to choose one.
+If the name of a palette is given as a parameter (currently two palettes are available: `base` and `base-bright`), the colours in the palette are displayed in the terminal and the user is asked to choose one.

 Application options: